Snowflake-Labs/sfquickstarts/site/sfguides/src/streamlit_oss_to_sis_bootstrap/streamlit_oss_to_sis_bootstrap.md

 > aside negative
 > **IMPORTANT**:
 > For the entire tutorial, we will be making changes to the `$TUTORIAL_HOME/streamlit_app.py` file.
-The code listings will show the entire source with the change highlighted.
-This approach helps avoid any copy/paste errors while doing the exercises.
+The code listings will show the entire source with the changes, this helps avoid any copy/paste errors while doing the exercises.

 Edit and update the `$TUTORIAL_HOME/streamlit_app.py`: